 Depreciation – Straight Line

-Straight-line accounting is interpreted to mean that no money for a component can be shared with another component such that more money is required in a reserve fund.
+Straight-line accounting is interpreted to mean that no money for a component can be shared with another component.

-More importantly, compared to a cashflow based approach to reserve fund planning, straight-line planning allows a corporation to tweak its planning and not necessarily for the better.
+Compared to a cashflow based approach to reserve fund planning, straight-line planning allows a corporation to tweak its tax planning.

-Best-practice scenarios do not tweak contributions and do not stray from the functional approach with its fiscal-year based modelling of all variables considered at-once.
+REIC CRP reserve fund planning benchmarked scenarios do not tweak expenditures and do not stray from the functional approach, with its fiscal-year based modelling of all variables considered all-at-once.